NHSDigital/integration-adaptor-nhais/README.md

 **[Guide to NHAIS/GP links documentation](https://digital.nhs.uk/services/nhais/guide-to-nhais-gp-links-documentation)**

-The "Guide to NHAIS/GP links documentation" describes how to use the “NHAIS developer document library” (see below) and provides updates and clarifications to the original documentation.
+The "Guide to NHAIS/GP links documentation" describes how to use the "NHAIS developer document library" (see below) and provides updates and clarifications to the original documentation.

 **[NHAIS developer document library](https://digital.nhs.uk/services/nhais/nhais-developer-document-library)**